analyst-Riya/student-management-database-task4/README.md

 # Student Management Database – Task 4

-This project is part of my internship at Main Crafts Tevchnology.
+This project is part of my internship at Main Crafts Technology.
 In Task 4, I created **analytical SQL reports** using JOINs, aggregations, and subqueries on the existing Student Management Database (students, courses, enrollments).

 ## 📘 Task Overview